Migraine VA Rating

 The Impact on Your Daily Life and Ability to Function

-A migraine has 4 distinct stages, each of which can have an impact on your capacity to live your daily life.
+A migraine has four distinct stages, each of which can have an impact on your capacity to live your daily life.
 The four phases of a migraine attack, all of which may or may not be present in a given attack, are:

 - Early symptoms can happen before the attack up to 24 hours before the migraine develops, including mood changes like depression or euphoria, fluid retention, increased urination, or uncontrollable yawning